Indigenous scholars

 • Research ethics

-The First Nations principles of OCAP® are a set of standards that establish how First Nations data should be collected, protected, used or shared.
+The First Nations principles of OCAP® (Ownership, Control, Access and Possession) are a set of standards that affirm First Nations’ ownership and control of data related to their communities, including the right to determine how that data is collected, protected, used and shared.

 Learn more about OCAP®